NBA DRAFT SCOUTING REPORT

-Since he was born in 2003 Jalen would be eligible for the 2022 NBA Draft and projects as a likely lottery pick with top 5 potential.
+Since he was born in 2003 Jalen is eligible for the 2022 NBA Draft and projects as a likely lottery pick with top 6 potential.
 He doesn’t have the expansive offensive game of a player like Chet but then again, he’s 1.5 years younger than Chet and has plenty of time to develop his skill-set.

 Jalen is a physically imposing force who is too much to handle for most opposing bigs.
 He’s a man among boys.
 He dunks everything around the rim and is an intimidator on both ends of the floor.
 He’s got extremely long arms and big hands, which help him control lob passes and offensive rebounds with ease.

-There might not be a better rebounder in high school/college basketball and this is a skill that will translate to the higher levels of play.
+There might not be a better rebounder in college basketball and this is a skill that will translate to the highest level of play.

 Protecting the rim is one of his biggest strengths, thanks again to his great length and powerful build.
 He’s a quick leaper and gets high above the rim with ease and also knows how to keep his feet and jump last on defense.
 Even when he doesn’t get the block he alters lots of shots in the lane and is a big presence around the basket, where his length is an X factor for him.